Master's degree in Mechatronics.

 • If you have successfully completed the Bachelor's degree in Mechatronics at the JKU, you are may enroll in the Master's degree program without any further constraints.

 • Those who have earned a Bachelor’s degree in Mechatronics at another college, university, or post-secondary educational institution in Austria or abroad may be admitted to the program providing they can meet certain conditions.
-The programs scope and content must be equivalent to the Bachelor's degree program in Mechatronics offered at the JKU.
+The program's content and scope must be equivalent and comparable to the Bachelor's degree program in Mechatronics offered at the JKU.
 Students may be subject to taking supplementary examinations (up to a maximum of 40 ECTS credits); the examinations must be taken by the end of the second semester of the Master's program.

 • If your first language is not the language the degree program is offered in, you will be required to submit proof of B2 level of proficiency in German.